Restoring Our Voice

 — Mary Oliver, A Thousand Mornings

-In many spiritual traditions, retreat is an important opportunity to tend what has been weighing on us, to discern our gifts and callings, and to realign ourselves with our deepest values and vows.
-We withdraw, not to disappear, but to listen again for what is trusted and true.
+In many religions, retreat is an important practice in which we have the opportunity to tend to what has been weighing on us or rest from daily demands that we might realign with our vows and values.
+We withdraw not to disappear, but to re-encounter what is sacred and trustworthy.

-There have been times when I have been silenced by shame, or muted myself through fear, hurt, or disappointment.
-I have withdrawn my voice when I felt unappreciated.
-I have hidden from difficult conversations when I was unsure how to speak faithfully.
+There have been times when I have been silenced by shame, or have muted myself in hurt or disappointment.
+I have withdrawn my voice when I felt unappreciated and I have hidden from difficult conversations when I was unsure how to speak faithfully.

 God of silence and speech,